mirceanton/mirceanton.com/content/post/0004-mikrotik-terraform-getting-started/index.md

 Each option has pros and cons, and I'm not really going to debate which is better and why.

 The former option, at least in terms of the procedure, is simpler.
 You just reset the device (assuming it's not already at factory settings) and start terraforming right away.
+The downside is that you either have to do things in a very specific order since resetting your device will cut off your internet access which you might need to download providers or in case you are using a remote state backend.
+But hey... at least you don't have to bother with `terraform import`-ing a lot of resources.

-The latter is a bit more involved, since you have to create all of the config from scratch but at least you don't have to bother with importing a lot of resources in terraform.
+The latter is a bit more involved, since you have to create matching/equivalent terraform resources for every bit of configuration that comes in the default config and then fetch their IDs from the device to import them.

 That being said, I'll go for the second option so that I don't have to battle configuring my router at the same time as I am battling managing it via terraform.
 To be honest, I am fairly new to mikrotik devices in general, so I want to take it one step at a time.
 I want to onboard the default configuration and get a feeling for managing this router via terraform and I can get fancy with the config later on.